-Of course, if you want to be a part of that statistic and truly embrace AI/ML technology you need to implement it right now.
-In this article, we will talk about the most prominent use cases in Fintech and find out how Artificial intelligence in Banking is already making that significant change.
+Of course, if you want to be a part of that statistic and truly embrace AI/ML technology, you need to implement it right now.
+In this article, we discuss the most prominent use cases in Fintech, exploring how Artificial Intelligence in Banking is already effecting significant change.

 Top 8 Applications Of AI In Fintech

 Let’s dive deep in the most interesting use cases to find out why Artificial Intelligence is the paradigm-shift for the industry!

 You probably heard about chatbots, as they are the most common application of AI in any industry.
 The heart of a chatbot is a Natural Language Processing technology, which is basically a type of ML responsible for converting human language into information that computers can digest.